laowantong/paroxython/paroxython/resources/spec.md

        o.span,
        o.path
 FROM t_member_call_object AS o
-JOIN t_member_call_member AS m ON (o.span = m.span)
+JOIN t_member_call_method AS m ON (o.span = m.span)
 ```

 **Remark.** A first version of this query was joining on the paths.
-This resulted in false positives when a `member_call_member:(type):(method)` was manually hinted for duck-typing resolution (due to the fact that an added label lacks a path).
+This resulted in false positives when a `member_call_method:(type):(method)` was manually hinted for duck-typing resolution (due to the fact that an added label lacks a path).
 Testing on the span is less accurate, but seems to work (cf. lines 3-4 below).

 ##### Example